 Headquartered in Bingham Farms, Michigan, Main Street Bank offers its services and product line through its online application to U.S. Citizens, 18-years or older.
 “Minors, resident aliens and non-resident aliens may apply by contacting the financial institution.”

-The online application can accommodate up to three beneficiaries, but Social Security numbers must be provided.
+The online application can accommodate up to three beneficiaries, with Social Security numbers required for each beneficiary.

-Main Street Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 1.60% (excellent), based on March 31, 2018 data.
-In the past year, Main Street Bank has increased its total non-brokered deposits by $20.42 million, an excellent annual growth rate of 11.67%.
+Main Street Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 0.40% (excellent), based on December 31, 2019 data.
+Main Street Bank has an above average capitalization level (9.90%), the result of holding $276.61 million in assets with $27.37 million in equity.
 Please refer to our financial overview of Main Street Bank (FDIC Certificate # 57878) for more details.

-Main Street Bank was established in 2005 as the NSTAR Community Bank, a division of North Star Financial Holdings, Inc. The Bingham Farms-based Main Street Bank is not to be confused with the nearby Northville-based Main Street Bank, which was closed in 2008 by the FDIC.
-In 13 years, Main Street Bank has grown to become Michigan’s 56th largest bank, with assets in excess of $236 million.
+Main Street Bank was established in 2005 as the NSTAR Community Bank, a division of North Star Financial Holdings, Inc. The Bingham Farms-based Main Street Bank is not to be confused with the nearby defunct Northville-based Main Street Bank, which was closed in 2008 by the FDIC.
+In 16 years, Main Street Bank has grown to become Michigan’s 48th largest bank, with assets in excess of $276 million.

-Looking for the best CD rates, either nationwide or state-specific?
-Please refer to our CD Rates Table page.
+To look for the best Reward Checking Account rates, both nationwide and state specific, please refer to our High Yield Reward Checking Account Rates Table page.